Morpheus Unbound

 I've read about many people over the years combining the GURPS role-playing rules with the Battletech boardgame.
 While I've never role-played in the Battletech universe, I have done some GURPS Transliterations of Battletech Weapons.

-1 Patric says: "It was BASHCON '86, and my friend Aaron Keonigseker and I signed up to play a game called 'BATTLEDROIDS' (later revised and renamed 'Battletech').
+1 "It was BASHCON '86, at the University of Toledo [Toledo, Ohio] and my friend Aaron Keonigseker and I signed up to play a game called 'BATTLEDROIDS' (later revised and renamed 'Battletech').
 Aaron had the Shadowhawk, his partner had the Warhammer.
-I had the Marauder and my partner had the Griffin.
+I had the Marauder and Aaron had the Griffin.
 By standing in the water, the Marauder got +6 heat dissipation per turn and it was a slaughterfest." [return]

-See also the House Rules and Supporting Cast sections while we add content to this area.
+See also the House Rules and Supporting Cast sections while I add content to this area.

 Ultimate Fighting is alive and well in the 2060s, although the rules have changed a bit.